 You want lightweight performance

 The HP Spectre x360 delivers the best in convertible laptop performance without compromising its ultralight and sleek design.
-This is a laptop that can handle the sort of tasks that you’d need a desktop PC for five years ago, and it’s awesome.
+This is a laptop that can handle the sort of tasks that you’d need a desktop PC, and it’s awesome.